 PlayVS takes great care to protect the information you provide us.
-We do not rent or sell personal information that we collect from users with third parties for marketing purposes.
+We do not rent or sell personal information that we collect from users with third parties for marketing purposes without your consent.

 PlayVS will disclose your personal information when you post content which is visible to others on the Service, when you consent or instruct us to share your information with third parties, or when we have a legitimate business or legal need to share your information.
 We may also disclose anonymous or aggregate information that does not reasonably identify you as an individual.
 For example, your information may be shared with:

 The public (when Student Data contained in Competition Data is visible to others on the Service by default).
 Like any high school sports league, some information about student athletes and competition results is posted on the Service and may be visible to other users, website visitors and the public (“Competition Data”).
-Competition Data includes certain personal information from the student’s Athlete Profile, including athlete player name, full name, graduation year, school (name, city, state), photograph, jersey number, and esports position, as well as athlete player statistics and gameplay highlights, which will be available publicly on the Service by default when you participate in the Service.
-Email addresses, phone number, parent or guardian information (name, relation, email and phone), payment details, and birth date are not Competition Data and are not available to the general public.
+Competition Data includes certain personal information from the student’s Athlete Profile, including athlete player name, full name, graduation year, school (name, city, state), photo or avatar, , and esports position, as well as athlete player statistics and gameplay highlights, which will be available publicly on the Service by default when you participate in the Service.
+Email addresses, parent or guardian information (name, relation, email and phone), payment details, and birth date are not Competition Data and are not available to the general public.

-Other members of the Service.
-We disclose personal information between and among other users of the Service associated with the School, such as coaches, team administrators and school representatives.
-These users will be able to view your entire Athlete Profile, including email and home address, phone number and parent/guardian information.
+Other authorized users or organizations associated with the player’s use of the Service.
+We disclose personal information between and among other users of the Service associated with the School or team, such as coaches, team administrators and school representatives, and the school, school district or state association associated with the School or team’s use of the Service.
+These users will be able to view your entire Athlete Profile, including email and, if available, home address, phone number and parent/guardian information.

 - Special programs you participate in.
 If you participate in special programs where PlayVS partners with third parties, PlayVS may share data collected from or about you with its third party partners to facilitate the program or services being offered.

 - Others with your consent.
-In some instances, you may be able to grant us permission to share your information third-party partners, recruiters, not-for-profit organizations, and other entities that are not affiliated with PlayVS.
+In some instances, you may be able to grant us permission to share your information with third-party partners, recruiters, not-for-profit organizations, and other entities that are not affiliated with PlayVS.
 In these cases, we will only provide to these third parties the information you have authorized or asked us to share to these third parties.
 You may also choose to share content with others by email, or by posting PlayVS content to social media sites such as Facebook or Twitter.
 These third parties may use your information as described in their own privacy policies.
-To control the information that you share, you have the option of modifying your PlayVS or social network settings or disconnecting your social network account from your PlayVS account.
+To control the information that you share, you can adjust your social network settings or disconnect your social network account from your PlayVS account.